vacp2p/rfc/content/docs/rfcs/67/README.md

 ## Response

 The response are the following:
 * `messages`: array of messages that the response node has, refer to [Waku Message](/spec/14).
 The order of the response messages is not ensured to be the same as the order of the request digests.
 And the response messages could be less than `digests`, which means the response node don't have the messages corresponding to specific digests.
+The request node needs to recalculate the message hash to match digest with a WakuMessage in `messages`.

 ```proto
 message QueryWakuMessagesResponse {